Jonadelta0986/app-framework/README.md

 }
 ```

 The above snippet of code will initialize the agent application in a hidden iframe.
-For agents using WebRTC, make sure the `url` field in the init configuration is `https:`.
-Once this step is done, you are ready to send and receive events from the Agent Application through this app-framework library.
+For agents using WebRTC, make sure the `url` field in the init configuration is `https`.
+Once this step is done, you are ready to send and receive events from the AheevaCCS application through this app-framework library.

 The following section provides description of all the events currently supported by this framework.